ShareBtech/SurgeSMSBundle/README.md

 ## Features

-- Send Test SMS from within a Text setup
+- Send Test SMS from within an SMS setup
 - Send Segment SMS to a chosen segment
 - Send SMS via Campaigns